coder898969/demo/README.md

 # demo
-this is the frst git repo
+this is the frst Git Repository